PaddlePaddle/docs/doc/paddle/api_guides/low_level/layers/learning_rate_scheduler_en.rst

 ======

-* :code:`NoamLR`: Noam decay.
+* :code:`NoamDecay`: Noam decay.
 Please refer to `Attention Is All You Need <https://arxiv.org/pdf/1706.03762.pdf>`_ for related algorithms.
-For related API Reference please refer to :ref:`api_paddle_optimizer_NoamLR`
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_NoamDecay`

-* :code:`ExponentialLR`: Exponential decay.
+* :code:`ExponentialDecay`: Exponential decay.
 That is, each time the current learning rate is multiplied by the given decay rate to get the next learning rate.
-For related API Reference please refer to :ref:`api_paddle_optimizer_ExponentialLR`
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_ExponentialDecay`

-* :code:`NaturalExpLR`: Natural exponential decay.
+* :code:`NaturalExpDecay`: Natural exponential decay.
 That is, each time the current learning rate is multiplied by the natural exponent of the given decay rate to get the next learning rate.
-For related API Reference please refer to :ref:`api_paddle_optimizer_NaturalExpLR`
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_NaturalExpDecay`

-* :code:`InverseTimeLR`: Inverse time decay.
+* :code:`InverseTimeDecay`: Inverse time decay.
 The decayed learning rate is inversely proportional to the current number of decays.
-For related API Reference please refer to :ref:`api_paddle_optimizer_InverseTimeLR`
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_InverseTimeDecay`

-* :code:`PolynomialLR`: Polynomial decay, i.e. the decayed learning rate is calculated in a polynomial format with the initial learning rate and the end learning rate.
-For related API Reference please refer to :ref:`api_paddle_optimizer_PolynomialLR`
+* :code:`PolynomialDecay`: Polynomial decay, i.e. the decayed learning rate is calculated in a polynomial format with the initial learning rate and the end learning rate.
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_PolynomialDecay`

-* :code:`PiecewiseLR`: Piecewise decay.
+* :code:`PiecewiseDecay`: Piecewise decay.
 That is, the stair-like decay for a given number of steps, the learning rate stays the same within each step.
-For related API Reference please refer to :ref:`api_paddle_optimizer_PiecewiseLR`
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_PiecewiseDecay`

-* :code:`CosineAnnealingLR`: Cosine attenuation.
+* :code:`CosineAnnealingDecay`: Cosine attenuation.
 It means the learning rate changes with the number of steps in the form of a cosine function.
-For related API Reference please refer to :ref:`api_paddle_optimizer_lr_CosineAnnealingLR`
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_CosineAnnealingDecay`

-* :code:`LinearLrWarmup`: The learning rate increases linearly to an appointed rate with the number of steps.
-For related API Reference please refer to :ref:`api_paddle_optimizer_LinearLrWarmup`
+* :code:`LinearWarmup`: The learning rate increases linearly to an appointed rate with the number of steps.
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_LinearWarmup`

-* :code:`StepLR`: Decay the learning rate every certain number of steps, and ``step_size`` needs to be specified.
-For related API Reference please refer to :ref:`api_paddle_optimizer_StepLR`
+* :code:`StepDecay`: Decay the learning rate every certain number of steps, and ``step_size`` needs to be specified.
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_StepDecay`

-* :code:`MultiStepLR`: Decay the learning rate at specified step, and ``milestones`` needs to be specified.
-For related API Reference please refer to :ref:`api_paddle_optimizer_MultiStepLR`
+* :code:`MultiStepDecay`: Decay the learning rate at specified step, and ``milestones`` needs to be specified.
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_MultiStepDecay`

-* :code:`LambdaLR`: Decay the learning rate by lambda function.
-For related API Reference please refer to :ref:`api_paddle_optimizer_LambdaLR`
+* :code:`LambdaDecay`: Decay the learning rate by lambda function.
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_LambdaDecay`

-* :code:`ReduceLROnPlateau`: Adjuge the learning rate according to monitoring index(In general, it's loss), and decay the learning rate when monitoring index becomes stable.
-For related API Reference please refer to :ref:`api_paddle_optimizer_ReduceLROnPlateau`
+* :code:`ReduceOnPlateau`: Adjuge the learning rate according to monitoring index(In general, it's loss), and decay the learning rate when monitoring index becomes stable.
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_ReduceOnPlateau`